Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Model

-At first, we clarify a condition for finding finite band gaps of the quasienergy around $\varepsilon=0$ and $\pi$, so that topological numbers are well defined.
-By assuming a homogeneous system, {\it i.e.} $\theta_{1}(n)$ and $\theta_2(n)$ are constant, we rewrite the time-evolution operator $U^\prime$ to $U^\prime(k)$ in momentum space by the Fourier transformation:
+We study the spectral properties of the nonunitary quantum walk and clarify a condition for the presence of finite band gaps of the quasienergy spectrum around Re($\varepsilon)=0$ and $\pi$.
+When both gaps are open, topological numbers for the system with chiral symmetry are well defined.
+We assume a homogeneous system in which $\theta_j(x)=\theta_j$ and $\delta(x)=\delta$ are constant.
+Since the conditions in Eq.\ (\ref{eq:condition_PT}) are satisfied, $\mathcal{PT}$ symmetry is retained in the homogeneous system and the quasienergies become entirely real in certain parameter spaces.
+The time-evolution operator in momentum space is obtained by Fourier transformation,